Frequently Asked Questions

 Additionally, Addgene has implemented an electronic MTA system designed to streamline the MTA process.
 If you are the authorized signatory for MTAs at your institution, please see our MTA page or contact email@example.com to learn more about electronic MTA approval.

 A: The MTA must be signed by someone who is authorized to approve legal documents on behalf of your institution.
 Generally for institutions within the United States, a member of the Technology Transfer, Sponsored Research Administration, or General Counsel Office is authorized to sign the MTA.
-For non-US institutions that do not have these departments, the Principal Investigator or Department Head may be authorized to sign the MTA.
+For non-US institutions that do not have these departments, a dean or head of department may be authorized to sign the MTA.
+If you are unsure if you can sign an MTA, you should always check with a member of your administration whether you may sign legal agreements on behalf of your entire organization.

 A: The Addgene team can help you update contact information on the implementing letter of the MTA, such as the recipient scientist or Principal Investigator name and address details.
 Simply contact us at firstname.lastname@example.org with your requested changes and we will send you a revised copy of the MTA for signature.